 Parenting and Development

 Within this group, parenting and child development are of central concern.
 Specifically, mothers’ and fathers’ roles in child development; cross cultural variations in parental behaviour; and the effects of different family structures on child development are being examined.
-Researchers are currently studying child adjustment and parent-child relationships in diverse family types through The New Parents Study, and the transition to out-of-home care or school in various cultural contexts.
+Researchers are currently studying child adjustment and parent-child relationships in diverse family types through The New Parents Study, a collaboration with the Centre for Family Research, and the transition to out-of-home care or school in various cultural contexts.